PikasXYZ/OpenAI-convenient-chatBOT/README.md

 <p align="center">
   <img src="pic/search.jpg" width=500>
   <br>
-  <em>▲ if neither a number nor "N"/"P"/"Q" is entered, Quick Start List will turn into Search Results of what you enter ▲</em>
+  <em>▲ If neither a number nor "N"/"P"/"Q" is entered, Quick Start List will turn into Search Results of what you enter ▲</em>
   <br>
 </p>
  ㅤ